moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 Follow the instructions for each step provided in the FigJam template.

-#### Async Workshop (multi-day)

-Gather your team for an asynchronous workshop.
-Set the expectation that they will participate over multiple days, dedicating at least 20 minutes to each step daily.
-At a minimum, include the Product Design DRI and Product Manager.
-Adding engineering counterparts and your Section's UX Researcher will provide diverse perspectives.
-Use a Zoom call and the [FigJam JTBD Template](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=oMR9VPNke7aIfCoU-1) created earlier.

-The workshop involves four steps:

-1. Brainstorm all the activities users are performing in your product’s space.
-    1. Have each participant read the instructions on FigJam.
-For any questions, reach out to the Product Design DRI.
-    1. Complete the step and ping the Product Design DRI in the planning issue.
-    1. Wait for the Product Design DRI to ping the team when ready for the next step.
-    1. Follow this process for the remaining steps in the workshop.
-1. Organize these users into related groups.
-1. Name each user group to best describe them.
-1. Divide the tasks within each group into the three [Job Types](/handbook/product/ux/jobs-to-be-done/jtbd_topics__definitions/#job-types).

-### Exercise 2: Define the Jobs To Be Done
+### Exercise 2: Define the Jobs To Be Done (Async)

-In this step, the Product Design DRI will take the information gathered in Exercise 1 and format it into Job Statements.
+In this exercise, the Product Design DRI will take the information gathered in Exercise 1 and format it into Job Statements.

 1. **Copy and Organize**:
    - Copy the groups and their stickies from Exercise 1 to this new work area to get started.